DavComo/athleticsStreamCode/README.md

  python run.py gui
 ```
 Which will start the server like normally and open the control panel as well. <br>
-To add the render pages to your OBS or chosen streaming software, add the chosen webpage as a source with a 2560x1440 resolution.
-You can obtain the web address of all the renderer pages in the 'Renderer Page Index' when you start the server.
+To add the render pages to your OBS or chosen streaming software, add the chosen webpage as a source with any 16:9 aspect ratio (Common values are 2560x1440 and 1920x1080 pixels).
+You can obtain the exact web address' of all your renderer pages in the 'Renderer Page Index' section in termal or command line when you start the server.
 <br><br>

 ## 3. Switching Stream Databases